PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Computational efficiency and parallelization scaling

 In our first set of benchmarks, we consider the case of a stationary local patch and a single time-step for both patches.
 The results (obtained from STDLIB C ``time()") are shown in the two left-hand panels of Figure~\ref{fig:comm}.
 In this set, we assign the same number of processors to each patch; that means both patches have the same number of cells per processor.
 When the number of cells per processor is relatively large, multipatch operations create a very modest overhead: the ratio of cycle-update speed for multipatch to monopatch with $40^3$ cells per processor is $\simeq 0.75$.
 On the other hand, with fewer cells per processor ($20^3$), the ratio is closer to $\simeq 0.4$.

 Another view of stationary patch computational efficiency may be seen in the lower left panel of Figure~\ref{fig:comm}, showing the ratio of time spent in communication relative to the total computational time.
 Here we define ``communication" as any operations involving boundary condition exchange between processors.
 Examples of communication specific to multipatch operation include determination of client-server relations, transmission of ghost-cell coordinates, and interpolation of data to those coordinates.
 A fourth category of communication, data transmission from server to client, occurs in any sort of parallelized simulation. ``Total time" is defined as all time spent on communication plus time spent on computing hydrodynamic updates; it does not include time spent on ancillary activities such as initialization or writing output.
 In terms of this measure, we find that for stationary patches the fraction of total time spent in communication is $\simeq 2$ -- $3\times$ as great as for monopatch runs with the same number of cells per processor.
-This extra time can be largely attributed to the interpolation step.
+This extra time can be largely attributed to the interpolation step because communication time in monopatch runs is due only to MPI data transmission, whereas in multipatch operation it also includes interpolation and client-router-server data exchange.

 In the second set of comparisons (right panels of Fig.~\ref{fig:comm}), we examine what happens when the local patch moves.
 In this case, the contrast in zone-update rate is larger and is also a stronger function of the number of processors per patch.
 As before, larger numbers of cells per processor yield greater efficiency.
 With $40^3$ cells per processor, the update rate for the multipatch is $\simeq 0.7\times$ the monopatch rate for 512 processors per patch, but declines to $\simeq 0.5$ for 1728 processors per patch.
 The corresponding figures for $20^3$ cells per processor are 0.6 and $0.2\times$ the monopatch rate.
 The fraction of time spent in communication is consistently 5 -- $6\times$ larger in moving patches than for the corresponding monopatch case, nearly independent of the number of processors per patch.